yizhang7210/hotpot/README.md

         enabled: <enabled>    # default: true.
 Web API endpoints will be exposed.
         base-url: <base-url>  # default: "".
 Web API endpoints will be exposed under the <base-url> subpath

-      slo:
+      metrics:
         enabled: <enabled>    # default: false.
-Enable exposing service level objectives.
+Enable gathering and surfacing service level metrics and objectives.
     ```
 1. Create beans that implement the following interfaces:
     ```yaml
-    - ServiceIdentityProvider: to provide all the service identifiers
+    - ServiceIdentityProvider (only 1): to provide all the service identifiers
-    - ServiceMetaDataProvider (can be multiple): to provide metadata given a service identifier
+    - ServiceMetaDataProvider (1 or more): to provide metadata given a service identifier
-    - ServiceTransformer (optional): to transform a service object to a data transfer object (DTO) for the API response
+    - ServiceTransformer (0 or 1): to transform a service object to a data transfer object (DTO) for the API response
     ```
-1. If `hotpot.slo.enabled` is true, then create beans that implement the following interfaces:
+1. If `hotpot.metrics.enabled` is true, then create beans that implement the following interfaces:
     ```yaml
-    - ServiceObjective (can be multiple): to define a service level objective
+    - ServiceMetricProvider (only 1): to provide all the service level metrics
-    - ServiceObjectiveProvider: to provide all the service level objectives
+    - ServiceObjectiveProvider (only 1): to provide all the service level objectives
+    - ServiceDataProvider (1 or moe): to provide the underlying data for each metric to detemine if they meet the objective
-    - ServiceObjectiveTransformer (optional): to transform a service objective object to a DTO for the API response
+    - ServiceObjectiveTransformer (0 or 1): to transform a service objective object to a DTO for the API response
     ```